jsbots/AutoFish/README.md

 The bot is written in JavaScript, when writting the bot I didn't have acess to low-level operations like utilizing mouse, keyboard and screen.
 It's done by [keysender](https://github.com/Krombik/keysender), so I can't guarantee anything that comes from this particular low-level domain.

-To prevent detection all the delay values were randomised: mouse clicks, key pressing, delays of casting and hooking, the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.
+To prevent detection all the delay values were randomised: delays between clicks/pressing, sleep time (optional), reaction time (optional), after hook time (optional), the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.

 ## Will I be banned for using this? :interrobang: